SafeInstall

 • Typo-squat target list is curated and refreshed manually between releases; brand-new packages published in the last day may not yet appear on the list.

 • Provenance verification supports GitHub Actions trusted publishers on the public Sigstore root only.
-GitLab CI, self-hosted Sigstore, and other trust roots are out of scope for 0.2.x.
+GitLab CI, self-hosted Sigstore, and other trust roots are currently out of scope.

 • Git sources are identified by URL for allowlist and trusted-publisher purposes, not by inferred package name.
 This is intentional: conflating registry axios with github:any-fork/axios would be dangerous.